 PsycEXTRA—use this gray literature database to find credible professional material disseminated outside of peer-reviewed journals.
 Here you will find resources such as conference papers, consumer brochures, and government reports published by organizations, societies, and government agencies.
 For example, you can find fact sheets on childhood obesity or federal government reports on homeland security.

-tutorial: A Closer Look at PsycEXTRA (Flash file; closed captioned)
+tutorial: A Closer Look at PsycEXTRA (YouTube video; closed captioned)

 PsycCRITIQUES—use this database to find full-text reviews of books and films in psychology.
 Reviews can be an invaluable time-saving resource for instructors or other professionals.
 For example, when selecting books or films for classroom instruction, professors or librarians may want to read reviews in PsycCRITIQUES to narrow their selection rather than reviewing a number of books or films.

-tutorial: A Closer Look at PsycCRITIQUES (Flash file; closed captioned)
+tutorial: A Closer Look at PsycCRITIQUES (YouTube video; closed captioned)